Save now on select BENADRYL® products

 Water is the most obvious choice for hydration, but warm, soothing beverages like tea, clear soups and broths, or water with lemon and honey can all help.
 The heat from these drinks can also loosen mucus and soothe a sore throat.

-Apply Warm Compresses to Clear Your Sinuses
+Apply Warm Compresses To Clear Your Sinuses

 Warm compresses are great for general pain relief and are just as useful for congestion.
 The heat from the compress helps loosen mucus, relieving pressure and pain in the sinuses.
 If you have a few spare cloths lying around, you can make your own compresses at home.